rilesleroy/jass/README.md

 To run a new command you can simple invoke it
 ```
-rile.run_line("line_string")
+jass.run_line("line_string")
 ```

 ## The Stack
-The stack acts sort of like a scratch pad of commands a
+The stack acts sort of like a scratch pad of commands and data values

+## Fon

 ## Inspirations
 - FORTH and other stack based languages